kanster/amazonpickingchallenge/README.md

   * /xtion/depth/points
   * /camera/image
   * /camera/camera_info

-  ~~Current problem in `data_publisher` is the communication between `data_publisher` and `recogniser`.
-To be specific, **New frame of data should be published only after the recogniser has finished processing previous frame**.~~

 09/03/2015

 Communication problem between `data_publisher` and `recogniser` is solved.
 The next frame of sensor data input will only be published if the `recogniser` send a feedback.

-  ~~Load the mask images and other information in the `recogniser`~~

-  10/03/2015

-  Successful tested using offline collected data